Persecution of Muslims in Myanmar: Human rights violations

 As of 2005, the UNHCR had been assisting with the repatriation of Rohingya from Bangladesh, but allegations of human rights abuses in the refugee camps have threatened this effort.
 Despite earlier efforts by the UN, the vast majority of Rohingya refugees have remained in Bangladesh, unable to return because of the regime in Myanmar.
 Now they face problems in Bangladesh where they do not receive support from the government.
 Lack of support from the Bangladeshi Government and also human rights abuses in Bangladeshi refugee camps have led many asylum-seekers to risk their lives and to journey further south to other South-east Asian countries.
 The mass exodus in 2015 has led to an international humanitarian crisis because of the deliberate refusal and alleged inability of host States in South-east Asia to accommodate the vast number of asylum-seekers.
 Most of them are also subjected to human trafficking by organised crime groups operating in Thailand and Malaysia.
 These traffickers take advantage of asylum-seekers' desperation by exploiting them for money, with many of their victims being beaten, sold, or killed if they or their families do not comply with their demands.
 The 2015 Rohingya refugee crisis highlighted the flaws of the ASEAN community in responding to humanitarian crises, as the response from those countries were inadequate and delayed.

-Human rights violations against the Rohingya are not only confined to Myanmar and Bangladesh.
-The status of the Rohingya is unrecognised in most South-east Asian countries.
-Although they do not receive the same persecution in countries such as Malaysia and Thailand, than in Myanmar, they are subjected to exclusions and poverty.
+Human rights violations against the Rohingya are not confined only to Myanmar and Bangladesh.
+The status of the Rohingya is unrecognised in most Southeast Asian countries.
+Although they do not receive the same persecution in countries such as Malaysia and Thailand as in Myanmar, they are subjected to exclusion and poverty.
 There are roughly 111,000 refugees housed in nine camps along the Thai-Myanmar border.
 There have been charges that groups of them have been shipped and towed out to open sea from Thailand, and left there.
 In February 2009, there was evidence of the Thai army towing a boatload of 190 Rohingya refugees out to sea.
-A group of refugees rescued by Indonesian authorities also in February 2009 told harrowing stories of being captured and beaten by the Thai military, and then abandoned at open sea.
-By the end of February, there were reports that of a group of five boats were towed out to open sea, of which four boats sank in a storm, and one washed up on the shore.
-On 12 February 2009 Thailand's prime minister Abhisit Vejjajiva said there were "some instances" in which Rohingya people were pushed out to sea.
+A group of refugees rescued by Indonesian authorities in February 2009 told harrowing stories of being captured and beaten by the Thai military, and then abandoned at sea.
+By the end of February, there were reports that a group of five boats was towed out to open sea, of which four boats sank in a storm, and one washed up on the shore.
+On 12 February 2009, Thailand's prime minister Abhisit Vejjajiva said there were "some instances" in which Rohingya people were pushed out to sea.

 There are attempts, I think, to let these people drift to other shores. [...] when these practices do occur, it is done on the understanding that there is enough food and water supplied. [...]
 It's not clear whose work it is [...] but if I have the evidence who exactly did this I will bring them to account.